ONLYOFFICE/Docker-DocumentServer/README.md

 ```

 **STEP 4**:
-After that when images was builded very important uncommented strings in docker-compose.yml with secrets thats you want to use.
-For more information check out docker-compose.yml
+After all when images was builded and secrets was created very important uncomment in docker-compose.yml file strings with secrets thats you want to use.
+For more information refer to the comments in docker-compose.yml

 **STEP 5**:
 Now Document Server is ready to deploy with secrets.
 For that run: